symonb/Bidirectional-DSHOT-and-RPM-Filter/README.md

 Bidirectional DSHOT and RPM Filter implementation, for stm32F40X Probably you can easily adapt it to your MCU.

-## DSHOT/BDSHOT
+## BDSHOT

-DShot and BDShot implementation based on: [great description](https://brushlesswhoop.com/dshot-and-bidirectional-dshot/) and [betaflight code](https://github.com/betaflight/betaflight/tree/master/src/main/drivers).
+BDShot implementation based on: [great description](https://brushlesswhoop.com/dshot-and-bidirectional-dshot/) and [betaflight code](https://github.com/betaflight/betaflight/tree/master/src/main/drivers).

 Theoretically code is correct for all DShot modes (300 600 1200).
 However, it was tested with [BlueJey](https://github.com/mathiasvr/bluejay) ESC software which handle maximally DShot600.

-For DShot and BDShot bitbanging (manually changing GPIOs values) implemented.
+For BDShot bitbanging (manually changing GPIOs values) was implemented.
 There are two options of bitbanging.
+Of course this method works with standard DShot as well.

 Version 1: